xr03/xr03.github.io/term.md

 - __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to CV.
-Malibu Anugerah Putra, Jl.
+Malibu Anugerah Putra, located at Jl.
 Kapt.
 Ali Mahmudi, Bacin, Kec.
-Bae, Kabupaten Kudus, Jawa Tengah 59325.
+Bae, Kabupaten Kudus, Jawa Tengah 59325, and registered with TIN/NPWP : 80.491.450.5-506.000.